zama-ai/concrete/docs/basics/compiling_and_executing.md

-# Compiling and Executing a Numpy Function
+# Compiling and Executing your first function

 ## Importing necessary components